 2017 Hyundai Sante Fe does the same thing as described in this post .
 IT IS NOT A HEADLIGHT ISSUE !!!
 If I sit higher or lower in the seat the black line follows.
 If it was meant as a safety issue to reduce glare of lights from oncoming traffic , it has actually caused a more dangerous effect.
 I will never purchase another vehicle without test driving at night , as I don't ever want a windshield with this option .....

-GuruDZXZMV answered 11 months ago
+GuruDZXZMV answered about a year ago

 Wow, I am having the same problem with my "new" 2021 Chevy Trailblazer.
 I had the headlights adjusted locally at the dealership and had the same shadow coming at least half way down my windshield (all across).
 I called and filed a complaint with Chev Canada a couple of weeks ago and today they told me that servicing did everything up to standards and that there is no problem!
 Then they offered a free oil change and a free 35 pt inspection.
 I asked the lady what's going to happen when I'm driving at night with this problem and an accident happens?
 Seriously feel like they think I must be crazy yet they can't tell me why this is happening and what the solution is.
 I asked her to re-check whether the tech that took my car over night actually took it for a test drive in the country - she's going to get back to me.
 If they didn't drive it at night - they will not know what I'm talking about in my opinion.

-GuruDZ1BYP answered 11 months ago
+GuruDZ1BYP answered about a year ago

 Is there a fix or a way to "fake" an angle if there is an auto leveler feature?